-Commitment to the care of people with dementia in general hospitals
+Commitment to the care of people with dementia in general hospitals (SPACE principles)

 The RCN has developed new resources consisting of a 'how to guide' (PDF 552.8KB) and film to support the further implementation of its five principles for improving the quality of care.
 The film includes the perspectives of people with dementia, family carers and practitioners about hospital care.
 The ‘how to guide’ includes practical tools, best practice examples and guidance on delivering improvements.